ElianBelot/natural_language_inference/README.md

 <!--- About --><br />
 ## About
-This repo offers a PyTorch and HuggingFace-based toolkit for Natural Language Inference (NLI), a.k.a.
-Recognizing Textual Entailment (RTE).
+This project is a PyTorch and HuggingFace-based toolkit for the Natural Language Inference (NLI) task.
 The [Stanford NLI corpus](https://www.kaggle.com/datasets/stanfordu/stanford-natural-language-inference-corpus) is used, featuring 570k human-written English sentence pairs each labeled as 'entailment', 'contradiction', or 'neutral'.

 <!--- Models --><br />